By Roy Burner - Minister of the Gospel

 One might question as to why such a time has yet to arrive?
 God's Word reveals that the Lord is longsuffering, not willing that any should perish, but that all should come to repentance.
 But the day of the Lord will come as a thief in the night (2 Peter 3:9-10).

 The elements shall melt with fervent heat could refer to a nuclear holocaust which is an extreme possibility in the violate world we live in.
-The destruction of the Creation of God could be with a cosmic happening or with God performing the feat, as in the case of Sodom and Gomorrah, and the surrounding cities, by sending brimstone and fire out of heaven (Genesis 19:24).
+The destruction of the Creation of God could be with a cosmic happening or with God performing the feat, as in the case of Sodom and Gomorrah, and the surrounding cities, when He sent brimstone and fire out of heaven (Genesis 19:24).

 Wherefore seeing that you look for such things, be diligent that you may be found of him in peace, without spot, and blameless.
 Then comes the promise to the faithful: Nevertheless we, according to his promise, look for new heavens and a new earth wherein dwells righteousness (2 Peter 3:11-14).

 From the Fall, in the Garden of Eden until now, the Creation of God has been groaning over having been made subject to the curse of sin.
-It looks forward to the time when the curse will be lifted.
 Individuals can now be freed of such a curse through the previous blood of Jesus Christ; who shed His blood on the cross of Calvary for the remission of our sins (1 John 1:7).

 The writer is speaking of the Lord Jesus Christ, of His power, and position, who extends an invitation to all of mankind:

-Behold, I stand at the door, and knock (the door of one's heart); if any man hear my voice, and open the door, I will come in to him, and will dine with him, and he with me (Revelation 3:20).
+Behold, I stand at the door, and knock (the door of one's heart); if any man hear my voice, and open the door (only you can), I will come in to him, and will dine with him, and he with me (Revelation 3:20).

-Scripture further reveals that Jesus became the light of the world: he that follows him does not walk in darkness, but has the light of life (John 8:12).
-Accept His invitation; I did 41 years ago, and have been feasting at the Master's table ever since that wonderful day!
+Scripture reveals that Jesus became the light of the world: he that follows him does not walk in darkness, but has the light of life (John 8:12).
+When one accepts the invitation of Christ they will be feasting at the Master's table.
+I yielded my life to the Lord, 41 years ago, and have been feasting of the light of His glory ever since that wonderful day!

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.